jetlagguy/jetlagguy.github.io/content/en/whtbj-podcast/_index.md

 ---
-description: "It's here!"
+description: "Whatever Happened to Baby Jet Lag?"
-linkTitle: Podcast
+linkTitle: Whatever Happened to Baby Jet Lag?
-title: Podcast
+title: Whatever Happened to Baby Jet Lag?
 weight: 85
 ---

-The podcast is up and running!
-Follow the link below to find out [__Whatever Happened to Baby Jet Lag?__](https://www.youtube.com/playlist?list=PL5qLroVCqm8iM8A0YjjyMmS6r_5Gmb67J)
+The podcast has been running since the beginning of 2025!
+Follow the links below to find out [__Whatever Happened to Baby Jet Lag?__](https://www.youtube.com/playlist?list=PL5qLroVCqm8iM8A0YjjyMmS6r_5Gmb67J)

 </br>